eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

                   name: logging-and-metrics-es-elastic-user
 ```

-- Hints based autodiscover configured to fetch logs from all pods by default:
+- Hints based autodiscover configured to fetch logs from all pods by default (similar to the default manifest suggested in the official doc):

 ```
     filebeat: